 Our cash requirements depend on numerous factors, including the successful completion of our product development activities, our ability to commercialize our Resilient Electric Grid ("REG") and ship protection system solutions, rate of customer and market adoption of our products, collecting receivables according to established terms, and the continued availability of U.S. government funding during the product development phase of our Superconductors based products.
-In addition we are focused on achieving certain operational objectives.
-During the first quarter of fiscal 2015, we achieved one of our objectives by announcing that Washington D.C.'s Pepco is conducting a deployment study of our REG system.
-During the first half of fiscal 2015, we expect to receive a large wind order for our electrical control systems, and additional new orders for our D-VAR systems.
-In the longer term, we expect to have a decision on moving to the manufacturing and construction phase of Project REG and we expect to receive additional business from the U.S. Navy.
-Significant deviations to our business plan with regard to these factors and events, which are important drivers to our business, could have a material adverse effect on our operating performance, financial condition, and future business prospects.
+In December 2015, we entered into a set of strategic agreements valued at approximately \$210.0 million with Inox Wind Limited ("Inox"), which includes a multi-year supply contract pursuant to which we will supply electric control systems to Inox and a license agreement allowing Inox to manufacture a limited number of electrical control systems over the next three to four years.
+After this initial three to four year period, Inox agreed that we will continue as Inox's preferred supplier and Inox will be required to purchase from us a majority of its electric control systems requirements for an additional three-year period.
+These agreements are expected to provide a foundation for the business as we pursue our longer-term objectives.
+As of the date of this Quarterly Report on Form 10-Q, Inox has made all of the pre-payments necessary to allow us to begin shipping electrical control systems under the supply contract, which triggers the effectiveness of both contracts.
+Significant deviations to our business plan with regard to these factors and events, including any prolonged disruption in our revenues with our largest customers, which are important drivers to our business, could have a material adverse effect on our operating performance, financial condition, and future business prospects.
 We expect to pursue the expansion of our operations through internal growth, diversification of our customer base, and potential strategic alliances.
-See below for a discussion of liquidity and capital resources.
+See "Liquidity and Capital Resources" below for additional discussion.